mercadopago/devsite-docs/guides/online-payments/marketplace/checkout-api/create-marketplace.en.md

 ## Refresh your credentials

-**Your sellers' data that you received last 180 days**.
+**Your sellers' data that you received lasts 180 days**.
 After that, you need to request the seller's authorization again.
 To avoid this, renew data before the deadline to ensure they are always current.

 To refresh them, use the following OAuth API call: